 Mission and Rationale

 NEW Leadership® is CAWP’s national initiative to educate and empower the next generation of women leaders.
-This six-day residential program teaches college women the value of civic engagement and helps them develop the skills to become more involved in their campuses and communities.
+This multi-day residential program teaches college women the value of civic engagement and helps them develop the skills to become more involved in their campuses and communities.
 NEW Leadership® inspires students to see themselves as empowered leaders who can effectively participate in politics and public policy.
-What better time than now, with all this attention, to bring programs like this to college women in every state?
+Although women constitute over 50% of the population and have outvoted men in every national election since 1980, women have made only modest gains in representation in our state and national decision making bodies over the past three decades.

 CAWP’s research indicates that women bring different priorities and experiences to public life and provide perspectives that are often under-represented in political decision-making (Dittmar, et.al.
 2017).
 While many college women indicate an interest in public service and are active in community and volunteer organizations, studies have shown that young women are significantly less likely than young men to be interested in politics or to view political involvement as a priority (Lawless and Fox 2013).